-- a) Subject to (e), obtain 60 credits.

-- b) Pass all taught core modules.

-- c) Obtain 40 credits at level 6 and the remaining credits at level 5.

-- d) Pass 20 credits at the first attempt.

-- e) Failure with a mark of 35 or more for up to 20 credits, in non-core modules, will be condoned.
+- a) Attempt 60 credits of which 40 must be passed, with the remaining credits condoned, subject to (e). - b) Pass all taught core modules. - c) Obtain 40 credits at level 6 and the remaining credits at level 5. - d) Pass 20 credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - e) Failure with a mark of 35 or more for up to 20 credits in non-core taught modules, may be condoned provided the overall weighted average for the programme is 40.